davidbliu/mesos-docker-orchestrator/README.md

 ## Setting up a mesos cluster
 * fabric files included for getting up and running with a mesos cluster
 * what it will do:
+ * setup and start mesos master with marathon. also run etcd and subscriber on master node for service discovery
+ * setup and start slave nodes with modified deimos
 * how to do it:
+ * cd into cluster directory
  * place amazon key, secret, path to keypair, and master public ip in fabfile.py
  * launch ec2 instances. name master node "mesos-master" and slave nodes "mesos-slave"
  * __fab master_env master_main__ to install and run mesos, marathon, etcd, subscriber on master